9999years/tex-report/what-is-tex.md

 slow, arduous development/writing process, where feedback on new changes takes minutes to propagate to document previewers.

+Unfortunately, all this historical baggage gets carried around with TeX --- to understand which advice to follow, users have to know which advice is outdated, which requires a solid historical understanding of the hacks and updates that have proliferated with TeX over the years.
+Pretty much nobody bothers to learn that much about their typesetting/document preparation systems, so users often find themselves confused and upset with a sea of conflicting advice spanning four decades and tooling (programs like `xelatex` and so on) which doesn't help them catch or resolve issues.

 [sail-pdp-10]: https://forum.stanford.edu/wiki/index.php/Early_Computers_at_Stanford#DEC_PDP-10_2
 [pdp-10-processors]: http://pdp10.nocrew.org/cpu/processors.html